paddyohanlon/colmenacowork/en/index.md

   loading="lazy"
 />

-Provided the COVID situation improves, La Colmena coworking will open its doors in 2021.
-The space will be created as a non-profit association so we can make it as affordable as possible and reinvest any profit in improving the space.
+La Colmena coworking will open its doors in the beginning of 2022.
+The space has been be created as a non-profit association so we can make it as affordable as possible and reinvest any profit in improving the space.

 ## What’s on offer?